Maude (TV series): Series history, topicality, and controversy

 The producers and the writers of the show tackled other controversies.
 In a story arc that opened the 1973–74 season, Walter came to grips with his alcoholism and subsequently had a nervous breakdown.
 The beginning of the story arc had Maude, Walter, and Arthur enjoying a night of revelry.
 However, Maude panicked when she awoke the following morning to find Arthur in her bed.
 This alarmed her to the point that both of them swore off alcohol entirely.
 Walter could not do it ("Dean Martin gets a million dollars for his buzz") and became so frustrated during his attempts to stop that he struck Maude.
 Afterward, he suffered a breakdown as a result of his alcoholism and guilt over the domestic violence incident.
 The arc, which played out in two parts, was typically controversial for the show but gained praise for highlighting how social drinking can lead to alcoholism.

 The first-season episode "The Grass Story" tackled the then-recent Rockefeller Drug Laws, as Maude and her well-meaning housewife friends try to get arrested in protest over a grocery boy's tough conviction for marijuana possession.
 The severity of the marijuana laws contrasted with the characters' lax attitudes toward drinking and prescription pill abuse.

 In season four, Maude had a session with an analyst, in which she revealed insecurities about her life and marriage and talked through memories from her childhood.
 The episode was a solo performance by Beatrice Arthur.

 During the fifth season, Walter suffered another nervous breakdown, this time even attempting suicide, when he saw his business go bankrupt.

-The Nielsen ratings for Maude were high, in particular, during the first seasons of the program (during the heyday of topical sitcoms, which its presence helped to create), when it was regularly one of the top-ten highest-rated American television programs in any given week.
+The Nielsen ratings for Maude were high, in particular, during the first seasons of the program, during the heyday of topical sitcoms, which its presence helped to create, when it was regularly one of the top-ten highest-rated American television programs in any given week.

-In Great Britain, Maude was not shown nationally, although it was shown (beginning in 1975) in the ITV regions of Scottish, Westward, Border, Tyne Tees, Anglia, Yorkshire, Granada and Channel.
+In Great Britain, Maude was not shown nationally.
+It was shown beginning in 1975 in the ITV regions of Scottish, Westward, Border, Tyne Tees, Anglia, Yorkshire, Granada and Channel.
 Satellite station Sky One ran the series in the early/mid-1990s.